Rio Diaz

-Rio Díaz-Cojuangco ([ˈɾijo ˈdɪas kɔˈhwaŋkɔ]; born Rosario Aspillera Díaz; 14 August 1959 – 4 October 2004), was a Filipino beauty queen, television presenter, actress and politician.
+Rio Díaz Cojuangco ([ˈɾijo ˈdɪas kɔˈhwaŋkɔ]; born Rosario Aspillera Díaz; August 14, 1959 – October 4, 2004), was a Filipino beauty queen, television presenter, actress and politician.
 The sister of former Miss Universe 1969 Gloria Díaz, she was diagnosed with stage four colon cancer and died in the United States in 2004.
 She was an aunt of Georgina Wilson, through another sister Aurora who is Wilson's mother.

 Biography

 Born in Manila, Díaz was the youngest of twelve children born to Jaime Díaz and Teresa Aspillera.
 A ramp and commercial model, she was crowned Mutya ng Pilipinas in 1977 and won Fourth Runner-up in the Miss Asia Pageant that same year.

 Díaz began a relationship with musician Hajji Alejandro, and together they emigrated to Los Angeles, California, where they operated a small restaurant along Melrose Avenue.
-They had a son.
+They had a son named Ali Alejandro.